Who is this article for?

 Object | Fields | Field type | Conditional operators | Value | Details |

-Partnership | Created at | Static |
+Partnership | Joined the program | Static |

 |